prg.529.research_interrupted.webp

 Holding Hands Through Machines Made to Chop Off Hands

-Radical Data presents their discoveries from their transdisciplinary artistic research project, Holding Hands Through Machines Made to Chop Off Hands.
+Radical Data present discoveries from their transdisciplinary artistic research project, Holding Hands Through Machines Made to Chop Off Hands.
 Their process explored the exploitative nature of digital labor on platforms like Mechanical Turk, emphasizing the tension between perceived autonomy and the reality of precarious work.
-Through a series of installations and games, visitors will experience Radical Data's subversive use of digital spaces to cultivate radical solidarity and human connection.
+Through a series of installations and games, visitors experience Radical Data’s subversive use of digital spaces to cultivate radical solidarity and human connection.
 This exhibition challenges the neoliberal ideals of borderless labor and autonomy, offering a critical reflection on how art, technology, and collective resistance can reimagine and transform oppressive systems.
-Join us to explore the hidden realities of digital labor and the revolutionary potential of creative subversion and solidarity.
+Join them in exploring the hidden realities of digital labor and the revolutionary potential of creative subversion and solidarity.

 Courtesy: Radical Data